drbean/edit/tsailin/pasteur_perspective.md

 respondents to 'assess your department/institute's capabilities and practices pursuing research excellence/research commercialization over the past three years compared to other equivalent departments.'
-Three original items loaded on a single factor having an eigenvalue of 1.048 (α = .75) (see Appendix 1).
+The three original items loaded on a single factor having an eigenvalue of 1.048 (α = .75) (see Appendix 1).

 **3.4.2 Pasteurian orientation**